resbaz/nectar-cloud-lessons/Lessons/Lesson_VI/Lesson_VI.md

 window as you snapshot your running instance.
 Then make a snapshot, and watch what happens to the output of the loop script.

-All going well, you should see the output pause for a few seconds, then resume.
+All going well, you should see the output pause for a few seconds, then resumes.
 On the other hand, the dashboard will continue well after the count has resumed, as it writes the copy of the disk to the image store.

 To stop `loop.sh` from running, simply press the 'Ctrl' and the 'c' key together.